Gaurav-N-Prabhu/calculator/README.md

 # calculator

-A simple calculator program using html,css,js.
+A simple calculator program using HTML, CSS, JS.